-The Office of Research & Engagement began providing Organized Research Unit (ORU) funding in FY2009 and it has been one critical investment component for the research enterprise at the University of Tennessee, Knoxville.
+The Office of Research and Economic Development began providing Organized Research Unit (ORU) funding in FY2009 and it has been one critical investment component for the research enterprise at the University of Tennessee, Knoxville.
 We are expanding the use of our funds to be inclusive of other strategic research opportunities and are emphasizing the intended transformative nature of the investment.
 The fund will now be referred to as the Strategic and Transformative Investments in Research (STIR) fund.
 It has been, and will continue to be a finite investment strategy for research growth opportunities.

 - Are the stated purpose and goals clear and specific enough to be measurable?
 Is there a clear big idea?